Kardelio/LangDrop/README.md

 "Correct" and "Wrong" buttons are all wired up in order for the game to be playable.
 I will then start to write some tests for the VM, Repo and Fragment passing in mocked data to ensure the game logic works as it should and build confidence when I continue to change the project...

+#### Commit 3
+This is a very simple commit.
+I have done the following:

+* Updated the game fragment UI to include score and lives (number form atm)
+* Made sure the user can use the correct and wrong buttons and the data is sent to VM
+* score and lives are updated depending on the game logic now
+* User can hit a game over state when the game is over due to lack of lives

+So everything in the game is working.
+However now it just looks gross as there has been no love in terms of UI or UX.
+Also I need to write some tests for the logic.
+I will write these tests now before I make the game itself look and feel better.